First, what do I mean by the phrase Maharaji's divinity? What I claim as true are these three statements:

 2) Maharaji's organizations, such as Divine Light Mission, actively promoted this belief, whether through influential speakers (mahatmas) or in their publications;

-3) Maharaji himself actively supported this belief by (a) seldom denying it, and then only in a specific context, (b) making innuendos and implying on many occasions that he was, (c) using elementary logic about his 'perfect gift' of the 'perfect Knowledge' that could only be given by himself, and (d) talking about himself in the third person such as 'Guru Maharaji is all-powerful' and the like.
+3) Maharaji himself actively supported this belief by (a) seldom denying it, and then only in a specific context, (b) making innuendos and implying on many occasions that he was God or God-like, (c) using elementary logic about his 'perfect gift' of the 'perfect Knowledge' that could only be given by himself, and (d) talking about himself in the third person such as 'Guru Maharaji is all-powerful' and the like.

 A quick skim through the Gallery, an online archive of scans of publications put out by Maharaji's organizations during the 1970's and 1980's, will quickly convince any neutral observer of the truth of my three claims.
-A new addition to the Gallery is Maharaji speaking as late as 1980 about what it means to be a Perfect Master - and no premie revisionist is denying he was the 'Perfect Master'.
+In addition, the detailed biography of Maharaji website has a host of supporting material.
+Even in late 1980 Maharaji was speaking about what it means to be a Perfect Master - and no premie revisionist is denying he was the 'Perfect Master'.
 In addition, read extracts from the book Who Is Guru Maharaji published in 1973 and copyrighted by his own organization Shri Hans Productions.
 Or how about this: Everything depends on me.
 Not even a leaf moves a millimetre without my wish.
 (Maharaji - March 13, 1971).
 A choice selection of Maharaji's claims and quotes is also online here.

 Let me unpack my statement (3) above: Maharaji himself actively supported this belief by (a) seldom denying it, and then only in a specific context....

 - No. My Knowledge is God.